peiyuliu-biostats/peiyuliu-biostats.github.io/content/english/tutorials/Stochastic compartments models-II/index.md

 ---
 title: "Estimating R0 & Least-Squares Fitting of SIR/SEIR in R"
-description: "Estimate R₀ from outbreak final size data, both with and without pre-existing immunity.
-Then fit deterministic SIR and time-varying SEIR models to real incidence data using `lsoda` and `optim`.
-Participants will implement the Gaussian least-squares objective, obtain MLEs for β and γ (and β₀, β₁, t₁, w for SEIR), and compare fitted curves with the U.S. Omicron wave and Sweden case data."
+description: "Estimate R₀ from outbreak final size (with/without pre-immunity).
+Fit SEIR models to incidence data using `lsoda` and `optim`, obtain MLEs, and compare fitted curves with U.S. Omicron and Sweden case data."
 date: "2025-07-24"

 tutorial_type: "pdf"